antonidag/myblog/content/en/posts/benchmark-for-each/index.md

 [Filter array]() action is apart of the Data Operations family, which allows you to create a subset of items based on a criteria.
 The action takes a collection as input and can filter the array on a property equal a specific value.
 The action can not transform the output into a different format or alter any items, instead these operations has to be done in a later actions.

 ### Inline Code action
 Allows you to run "vanilla" JavaScript code within Logic Apps and can be used for a vast variety of tasks.
-The action can utilize outputs from other actions and can also `return` the output of the code, which, in turn, can be used in other actions in your workflows.[📖](/posts/benchmark-condition/#inline-code-action)
+The action can utilize outputs from other actions and can also `return` the output of the code, which, in turn, can be used in other actions in your workflows.

 ## The Benchmark
 This benchmark focus around on a use case where there is a need to filter a collection and adding a property on the subset of the remaining items.
 We will increase the amount of elements by 500, starting at 500 going up to 10,000 elements.
 The benchmark will be performed on three different implementations, each focusing on a different Logic App action: